sameerkhan7/Penn-State-Robotics-Club/TutorialBot.md

 The first step is to download and install the Arduino IDE.
 IDE stands for integrated development environment and the program contains all the tools you need to develop, build, and install your program on the Arduino board.
 Download it [here](https://www.arduino.cc/en/main/software).

 ## Introduction to Basic Programming Logic with Arduinos
 Programming can look hard at first but we're going to keep it simple and avoid anything you don't need to build a simple robot.
-Let's look at some basics:
+Let's look at the basics.

 ### What is a variable?
 A variable is a place to store a piece of data.
 It has a name, a value, and a type.